OneAZ Credit Union

 You can think of your credit history report as detailed information of how you behave with debt, while your credit score is more like a grade on how well you manage the current debt you have.

-Before your lender will issue a mortgage pre-approval, they will need to see how well you have managed debt in the past in order to determine if you’re a risk to default on a loan.
+Before your lender issues a mortgage pre-approval, they need to see how well you have managed debt in the past to determine if you’re at risk of defaulting on a loan.

 The higher the score and more favorable credit history, the less risk there is for the lender to issue a loan.
 In addition, the less risk for the lender translates to a more favorable loan rate and mortgage amount for the borrower.